Facebook pixel Intramural Policies | Pepperdine University | Pepperdine Community Skip to main content

 Player Check-In

 All players are required to check-in with the Event Staff prior to the game in order to be eligible to participate.
 Players may only check-in for themselves and must present their Pepperdine University ID card.
+A clear and accurate picture of your Pepperdine ID card will suffice as well.
 Checking in under an assumed name will result in suspension of the individual and a team forfeit.
 If a player's name does not appear on the official team roster they will not be permitted to check-in for that team.
 All players who check-in are considered to have played in the game.
 A team must have the minimum number of players checked in by five minutes after the scheduled game time or the game will be declared a forfeit.

 Forfeit Policy